-She developed a genuine interest in seafarers after finishing her BA, which almost led to her joining the maritime industry as a merchant navy officer.
+She developed a genuine interest in seafarers after finishing her BA, which almost led to her joining the maritime industry as a Merchant Navy officer.
 However, her eagerness to pursue an academic education as well as contribute to seafarers’ welfare resulted in Polina embarking on the study of seafarers as her main research subject.
-Polina has over three years’ experience as a research and teaching assistant at the University of Haifa.
-She taught undergraduate and postgraduate students in several courses, including Introduction to Anthropology (2010, 2011) and Qualitative methods (2011, 2012).

 Polina speaks Russian, Hebrew and English and has basic knowledge of Spanish and Arabic.